-Conducting DEI surveys creates an expectation that management intends to implement changes to become more diverse, equitable and inclusive in its business practices.
+Conducting DEI surveys creates an expectation that management intends to implement changes to become more diverse, equitable, and inclusive in its business practices.
 So, it’s important to communicate with employees about the company’s DEI initiatives.
-These communications should showcase the company’s strengths and steps the company has taken to improve weaknesses.
+These communications should showcase the company’s strengths and the steps it has taken to improve weaknesses.

 In addition to providing footnote disclosures in their financial statements, some companies issue separate DEI reports to highlight improvements made during the current year and other additional planned DEI initiatives.

 Building an effective DEI program doesn’t happen overnight.
 It takes time, attention, and a commitment from the company’s leadership.
-Contact a KraftCPAs representative to discuss DEI best practices and how your financial reporting process can be used to highlight your progress in these areas.
+Contact me to discuss best practices and how your financial reporting process can be used to highlight your progress in these areas.